 Only instance of successful double exposure is a bubble that comes bouncing along over Munchkinland, changing color and growing larger until finally, it stops and out steps Billie Burke, the good Queen of the South.
 This was done by photographing a dangling, jet-black ball and then, on the color negative, hand-tinting the white circle that resulted.

 August 9, 1940: Judy pre-recorded “It’s A Great Day For The Irish” for Little Nellie Kelly.
 The song became one of her most popular.
-She even recorded a stereo version 20 years later, almost to the day of this pre-recordings, on August 8, 1960, as part of her “London Session” recordings.
+She recorded a stereo version 20 years later, almost to the day of this pre-recording, on August 8, 1960, as part of her “London Sessions” recordings.
 Later in 1940, on December 18th, Judy recorded her first studio version of the song for Decca Records.